 Donating a kidney will not cause any limitations in your normal daily activities.
 After the recovery from your surgery, you will be able to resume all of your normal activities, including exercising and participating in sports.

-If a woman has donated a kidney, her risk for pre-eclampsia or high blood pressure during a pregnancy may be higher.
+Donating a kidney doesn't affect a person's fertility.
+For example, it won't affect a woman's ability to become pregnant or a man's ability to impregnate a woman.
+But if a woman has donated a kidney, her risk for pre-eclampsia or high blood pressure during a pregnancy may be higher.

 Who pays my hospital costs?

 In Canada, your medical costs will be covered by the recipient's provincial health plan.

 For more information on becoming a kidney donor, see: